 It’s an irrelevant argument.
 Jungle or no jungle, the facts remain.
 All belief systems are prone to bias, but tried and tested ones are more prone to bias than others, and more likely to lead down dead ends i.e. to catastrophe.

 Catastrophe is a fancy word for ‘destruction’ but its origins lie in ‘setback’ i.e. a ‘turn toward the nether’; a ‘downturn.’
 A return to the levels from which one had ascended.

 All belief systems are prone to catastrophe but some belief systems are more catastrophic than others.

-In this particular case we have Creationism vs Science; logic, reason and scientific fact, which Richard Dawkins represents, squaring off against Creationism, a moral, Christian-based ideology that wishes to bend facts to fit its pre-established worldview.
+In this particular case we have Creationism vs Science; logic, reason and scientific fact, which Richard Dawkins represents, squaring off against Creationism, a morality-driven Christian-based ideology that wishes to bend facts to fit its pre-established worldview.